Last of the Summer Wine series 9

 Last of the Summer Wine's ninth series originally aired on BBC1 between 1 January 1986 and 27 December 1987.
 All episodes from this series were written by Roy Clarke and produced and directed by Alan J. W. Bell.

 The ninth series was released on DVD in region 2 as a box set on 5 May 2008.

+For reasons not disclosed, the DVD box set in the UK splits series 9 into two series, renaming the second half as series 10.
+As a consequence, every subsequent DVD release is miss-numbered (series 10 is now series 11; series 11 is now series 12, etc).

 Outline

 The trio in this series consisted of: